hooong/hooong/README.md

 ### 🙋🏻‍♂️Hi there

  I'm Hong Seok Jun.
-I will be a Back-end Engineer.
+I'm gonna be a Back-end Engineer.

 My moto is "The Journey is The Reward.", so I am studying steadily.